-Coming back to Arduino, what make it so lovely?
+Coming back to Arduino, what makes it so lovely?
 When you want to start with microcontrollers, you have hundreds of them to choose from, many hundreds of tools and things like that.
 What Arduino did was to pick the best ones out of them and integrate them to make an open source physical computing platform.
-That’s what the Arduino team did.
-And the effect was huge.
+That’s what the Arduino team did, and the effect was huge.
 Just google Arduino and see those results to see the effect Arduino has made.
 There wouldn’t be any such search results if there was no Arduino.
-Arduino was actually designed for artists who don’t know much about electronics and programming but still want to make their works interactive like you see in the movies.
-Arduino is an ongoing revolution because more people are attracted to hobby electronics, programming etc than before.
+Arduino was actually designed for artists who don’t know much about electronics and programming, but still want to make their works interactive like you see in the movies.
+Arduino is an ongoing revolution because more people are attracted to hobby electronics, programming etc. than ever before.
 It is an ideal platform for students to sharpen their creative skills even from the school.

 Another reason why I love Arduino is because it is open source.
-All the design files are available to you so that you can alter it and share it.
+All the design files are available to you, so that you can alter it and share it.
 I always like to be open source.
 Fortunately what happened to Linux didn’t happen to Arduino.
 What happened to Linux was it failed to keep a standard format or version.
-Many people say that the Ubuntu is the standard version but you can’t say that.
+Many people say that the Ubuntu is the standard version but you can’t really say that.
 But Arduino has standard reference versions of boards manufactured by an Italian company called Smart Projects and it has a standard IDE for programming even when being open source.
-So you can choose from the standard boards or the clones made by other companies which are more cheaper and usually China made.
+So you can choose from the standard boards or the clones made by other companies which are more cheaper and usually Chinese made.
 It’s up to you.
-But I'd recommend the official boards because others are poor in terms of build quality.
+But I would recommend the official boards because others are poor in terms of build quality.